-English-Graduation Requirement: 4 years of English
+English-Graduation Requirement: 8 Semesters and 4 credits of English

 The English curriculum provides courses that guide students in attaining skills in language, reading, writing, speaking, and listening.
 A variety of literary styles and authors form the basis for each grade level of instruction.
 High school students in Wisconsin are required to successfully complete eight semesters (4 credits) of English.
-NOTE TO Class of 2023: Senior students may choose one of the following options to satisfy the 12th grade English requirement: (843 + 845) or (843 + 837) or (890 + 892) or (890 + 845) or (890 + 837) or (843 + 890) or (880 alone).
+The department offers three courses for dual college credit and one AP course.
+All four of these advanced courses (designated in red) use weighted scale grading.